 Lent Goods: This field represents the amount of that product that has been lent to that group.

 Reorder Level: This is the threshold set to alert the user when you reorder more of that product.
-The Korona Dashboard will alert you as to how low your stock is when your stock crosses this number.
+The KORONA Dashboard will alert you as to how low your stock is when it crosses this number.